Green Minestrone

 Jump to Recipe

-Green Minestrone with Pesto is a healthful taste of spring!
+Green Minestrone with pesto is a healthful taste of spring!
 A twist on classic Italian minestrone, this version has lots of spring vegetables which will make transitioning from cold weather to warm weather easy and delicious!

 Photo of a bowl of Green Minestrone with Radish Greens Pesto in white bowl on wooden base with herbs, pesto and beige napkin.